Nompie1993/Database-Project/README.md

 ## How to run/setup the project (or import SQL)
 ---
+To set up and run the Student Records Database Management System using MySQL, follow these steps:
+Setup and Running Steps
-## Prerequisites:
+Prerequisites:

-Install MySQL Server and a client tool (e.g., MySQL Workbench or Command-Line Client).
+- Install MySQL Server and a client tool (e.g., MySQL Workbench or Command-Line Client).
-Ensure you have access to the .sql file containing the database creation script and sample data.
+- Ensure you have access to the .sql file containing the database creation script and sample data.

+---

+## Step-by-Step Guide:
+1. Create the Database:
+- Open your MySQL client (e.g., Workbench or Command Line).
+- Create a new database for the project:CREATE DATABASE StudentRecordsDB;
+USE StudentRecordsDB;

+2. Import the .sql File:
+- Execute the .sql file to create tables and populate them with sample data.
+- If using MySQL Workbench:- Go to File > Open SQL Script and select the .sql file.
+- Click Execute to run the script.

+- If using the command line:- Navigate to the directory containing the .sql file.
+- Run:mysql -u your_username -p StudentRecordsDB < path/to/student_records.sq

+3. Verify the Setup:
+- Check if all tables have been created:SHOW TABLES;

+- Query the tables to confirm sample data:SELECT * FROM Students;
+SELECT * FROM Courses;

+4. Use the Database:
+- Perform queries to retrieve information, e.g.:- List all students enrolled in a specific course:SELECT Students.FirstName, Students.LastName, Courses.CourseName
+FROM Enrollments
+JOIN Students ON Enrollments.StudentID = Students.StudentID
+JOIN Courses ON Enrollments.CourseID = Courses.CourseID
+WHERE Courses.CourseName = 'Data Structures';

+- Add new data as needed using INSERT INTO statements.

+##

 ---